ersanchez/notes/git-without-github.md

 ### Task: Clone Bare Repository From Server to Laptop

-The act of cloning the repository from the server to the laptop will download the git repository and set the repository up to:
+The act of cloning the bare repository from the server to the laptop will download the git bare repository to the laptop and set the repository up to:

 * `pull changes from the server   to the laptop`
 * `push changes to   the server from the laptop`